What is business writing? Read on to learn exactly what business writing is and how you can become an effective business writer.

 All business writing has a clear purpose that is stated early in the piece.
 It uses simple sentences to convey accurate, relevant information to the reader without unnecessary jargon or buzzwords.
 There are many different types of business writing that writers can learn to bring benefits to their companies.
 Some examples include these:

 Business letters have a formal letter format with a salutation and signature line.
 They introduce the subject in the first paragraph, use body paragraphs to support the main idea, and conclude with a call to action.
+You might also find our guide on the best business writing skills helpful.

 Press releases announce a business development to news venues.
 They have a specific format with the city, state, and date in the heading and a boilerplate “about us” section after the news release.
 In addition, press releases will have quotes from stakeholders or business leaders to lend credibility to the information they contain.